Practical BET measurements

 - Is there a problem of elutriation - movement of the powder when vacuum is applied ?

-Choose analysis conditions
+Choose the analysis conditions

-- Sorbate and temperature:
+- Sorptive and temperature:

-- appropriate amount
+- Select an appropriate amount of sample

 - cell and accessories